Visual Search and AI Image Optimization: The Complete Metadata Guide

 Visual Search Impact on E-Commerce and Retail

 The traditional customer journey (discovery, consideration, purchase) now has a new and powerful entry point.
-A user can discover your brand without ever having heard of it, simply because they saw one of your products on the street and used Google Lens.
+A user can discover your brand without ever having heard of it, simply because they saw one of your products on the street and used a visual search tool.
 Every physical product becomes a potential walking advertisement and a gateway to your online shop.
 For retailers with physical stores, visual search is a fantastic tool for creating an omnichannel experience.
 A customer can be in your shop, scan a product to see if other colors are available online, read reviews from other shoppers, or even watch a video on how to use it.
 This enriches the in-store experience and seamlessly connects your physical inventory with your digital catalogue.

 Integrations with established platforms multiply the impact.
-Google Shopping incorporates Lens results directly into its shopping experience.
+Google Shopping incorporates visual search results directly into its shopping experience.
 Pinterest Lens offers similar features, and Amazon has developed StyleSnap, its own version of visual search for fashion.
 This competition accelerates innovation and improves the capabilities available to consumers and retailers.
 Small businesses can also benefit from this technology.
 Google My Business allows local businesses to appear in visual search results when users photograph products available in their shops.

 Measuring Visual Search Success